Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 - Use googledoc spreadsheet instead of Excel.
 It's so much faster to open and sharable.

 - (from Andrew) use Pages as the default app for Word files on mac.
-It's so much faster to open and has so much less bugs.
+It's much faster to open and has much less bugs.
 Or use googledoc if the formatting isn't too complicated (I know, it sucks too but at least it has been improving).

 - All paper submissions should get a "clarity" score of 4 or 5 -- I have maintained this since 2007.

 - All papers have to go through at least 20 revisions before submission,